alteryx/featuretools/docs/source/automated_feature_engineering/primitives.rst

-Creating Custom Primitives
+Defining Custom Primitives
 **************************

 The library of primitives in Featuretools is constantly expanding.
-In a future release, users will be able to include their primitives through a Custom Primitive API.
-To contribute a primitive, a user will
+Users can define their own primitive using the APIs below.
+To define a primitive, a user will

   * Specify the type of primitive ``Aggregation`` or ``Transform``